McGuire00/LoanStreet/README.md

 # Installing and Running

-- run "npm install" to install of the necessary dependencies to run the application
+- Run "npm install" to install of the necessary dependencies to run the application
-- run "node migration.js" to build Loan database
+- Run "node migration.js" to build Loan database

+  - To fill database with dummy data run "node seed.js"

+- Now, run the web server using "node app.js" ("npm run DevStart" to run with nodemon for live updates).
+Visit http://localhost:3000/ and you will see a message saying "Hello"

 ## Database Table Properties